 When we started our hike on the third day, the scenery couldn’t have been more different from the first two days of desert trekking.
 Instead of the expansive, ocher colored landscapes of the Negev Desert, we found ourselves in the Judean Lowlands with lush green hills.

-We then continued our trek on the National Trail in the Lower Galilee region in northern Israel and climbed Mount Tabor, also known as Mount Of Transfiguration.
+We then continued our trek on the Shvil Israel, what the Israel Trail is called in Hebrew, in the Lower Galilee region in northern Israel and climbed Mount Tabor, also known as Mount Of Transfiguration.
 Mount Tabor is a stand-alone mountain, emerging majestically from the flatland area around it.
 It is famous for the Franciscan Church Of The Transfiguration that sits on its peak, and you’ve guessed it, for being the site of the transfiguration of Jesus.

 Our last big quest was to conquer Mount Arbel, where you can still see (and enter) dozens of caves that had been inhabited by Druze settlers three hundred years ago.
 These Cliff Dwellings reminded me a lot of the ones I visited in New Mexico last year and I was surprised about how similar life had been for the settlers in North America and here in Israel, thousands of miles and an ocean away from each other.When we reached the peak of the mountain, we were rewarded with sweeping views over the Sea of Galilee, where many of Jesus’ miracles occurred, including him walking on water and him calming the storm.
 We enjoyed a coffee break right the rim of steep cliffs (1,250 ft / 380m high) – a coffee maker is something that is brought on every hike in Israel, I was told – while looking out over Arab villages, date palm orchards and avocado plantations of northern Israel.
 We could see as far as the mountains of the Golan Heights, which reach well into Syria, and I was once again surprised about the inherent natural diversity of this small country.